Description

 Observation Care codes are not separately reimbursable services when performed within the assigned global period of a procedure or service.
 Observation care services, during a global period, are included in the global package.

-The below guidelines outline the correct billing for professional and facility claims based on the individual scenario and claim forms used.
+The below guidelines outline the correct coding for professional and facility claims based on the individual scenario and claim forms used.

 Scenario